If you’re currently trying to gain your IRS Record of Completion, the IRS wants to make sure you don’t miss a step.

 If you have not yet signed the Circular 230, here is a video from the IRS that shows you how to do so.

-If you have not yet been through the AFSP and are interesting in completing the program, here’s everything you need to know:
+If you have not yet been through the AFSP and are interested in completing the program, here’s everything you need to know: